iterative/dvc.org/static/docs/command-reference/remote/add.md

 ## Description

 `name` and `url` are required. `url` specifies a location to store your data.
-It can be an SSH, S3 path, Azure, Google Drive path, Google Cloud address, Aliyun OSS, local directory, etc. (See all the supported remote storage types in the examples below.)
+It can be an SSH, S3 path, Azure, Google Drive path, Google Cloud path, Aliyun OSS, local directory, etc. (See all the supported remote storage types in the examples below.)
 If `url` is a local relative path, it will be resolved relative to the current working directory but saved **relative to the config file location** (see LOCAL example below).
 Whenever possible DVC will create a remote